The Michigan Alzheimer’s Disease Center is located at:

 Center Administrator, Department of Neurology, Michigan Alzheimer’s Disease Center & Udall Center of Excellence for Parkinson’s Disease Research

 Nancy oversees the MADC daily operations and is responsible for administrative, financial and human resources activities.
-She splits her time in providing administrative and financial management of both the Udall PD Center of Excellence for Parkinson’s Disease Research and the MADC.
+She splits her time in providing administrative and financial management of both the Udall Center of Excellence for Parkinson’s Disease Research and the MADC.
 Nancy earned her BA degree from Michigan State University.
-She has an outstanding record of service, having dedicated over twenty-five years of her career to the University of Michigan in various positions in the Medical School.Arijit K. Bhaumik, BA, CCRP - Research Administrator
+She has an outstanding record of service, having dedicated nearly thirty years of her career to the University of Michigan in various positions in the Medical School.Arijit K. Bhaumik, BA, CCRP - Research Administrator

 Arijit is the MADC’s Research Administrator.
 He has over 10 years experience managing neurodegenerative clinical trials and longitudinal research projects at the Michigan Alzheimer’s Disease Center.
 Ari's expertise lies in clinical research protocol management and working with cross-generation populations.
 He has a deep understanding of highly intricate grants that involve multiple investigators at multiple universities, complex budgets, and multiple sub-awards.
 Ari possesses all of these skills and is recognized by his peers for his ability to bridge the gap between research budgeting, research operations planning and execution of the research strategy at the MADC.
 He is an excellent communicator, emphasizing creative and dynamic strategies for multicultural, cross-generational and multipurpose understanding of research within our Center.
 Ari is a key driver of our Center’s goals.
 He earned his Bachelor’s degree in Clinical Psychology and Counseling at Richmond University, London, UK, and studied Cognitive Psychology at the post-baccalaureate level at McGill University in Montreal, Quebec, Canada.
 He is also a Certified Clinical Research Professional (SoCRA).Edna Rose, PhD, MSW, RN-BC - Minority Recruitment Specialist